Comcast Human Resources Salary | $60K-$127K+ | Levels.fyi

 The median Human Resources compensation in United States package at Comcast totals $127K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/23/2025

 Company